What Forex Regulation Actually Protects You From

 Why Regulation Is Often Misunderstood

 When traders compare brokers, regulation is usually presented as a headline feature.
 Tier 1.
 FCA.
 CySEC.
 ASIC.
-These names are used as shorthand for safety and credibility.
+These names are used as shorthand for safety and credibility — and they carry weight.
+A regulated broker has met operational standards that unregulated entities have not.

 What Regulation Actually Covers